benjaminion/upgrading-ethereum-book/src/book.md

   - Casper FFG slashing violations are handled by [`process_attester_slashing()`](/part3/transition/block/#def_process_attester_slashing).

 One of the better articles I've found on Casper FFG is by [Juin Chiu](https://medium.com/unitychain/intro-to-casper-ffg-9ed944d98b2d).
 It is particularly good on the relationship between Casper FFG and classical PBFT.
 Vitalik's [Minimal slashing conditions](https://medium.com/@VitalikButerin/minimal-slashing-conditions-20f0b500fc6c) article contains many insights (even if those slashing conditions did not turn out to be minimal).

+Some formal verification work on the guarantees of Casper FFG (as presented in the original paper, that is, without $k$-finality, for example) is described in the [Verification of Casper in the Coq Proof Assistant](https://core.ac.uk/download/pdf/161954227.pdf) (2018) paper.
+It contains some useful insights that clarify the assumptions behind the plausible liveness proof, in particular.

 ### Gasper <!-- /part2/consensus/gasper/* -->